Trump officials say U.S.-China trade talks to resume next week

-Top representatives from the United States and China are arranging to resume talks next week to try to resolve a year-long trade war between the world’s two largest economies, Trump administration officials said on Wednesday, Trend reports citing Reuters.
+Top representatives of the United States and China are organizing a resumption of talks for next week to try to resolve a year-long trade war between the world’s two largest economies, Trump administration officials said on Wednesday, reports Trend citing to Reuters.

 “Those talks will continue in earnest this coming week,” White House Economic Adviser Larry Kudlow told reporters in a briefing.